Weekly Gem #42 The Little Brown Church in the Vale

 As the little brown church in the vale.

-There's no indication that the first congregation who built the church knew of the song beforehand.
+There's no indication that the congregation who built the church knew of the song beforehand, since the song was written in Wisconsin, and the songwriter, William Pitts, had remained in Wisconsin.
 They simply thought the location was a perfect one for a church, and they painted it brown because that particular paint was cheap and a good preservative.

 A peaceful place where the spirit can rejuvenate